Gordon Giltrap: 1990s

 In 1992, Giltrap performed at the Warwick Folk Festival when he performed, arguably, his finest live session.
 Unbeknownst to Giltrap, this was recorded and later released as an album.
 It was this album which caught the attention of Ritchie Blackmore, who had become a self-professed admirer of Giltrap's work.

 In 1993, Giltrap was able to complete a project he had contemplated for some time.
-He wished to re-record "Heartsong" with many of his best known friends.
-These friends were Brian May, Steve Howe, Rick Wakeman, Midge Ure and Neil Murray.
+He wished to re-record "Heartsong" with famous friends Brian May, Steve Howe, Rick Wakeman, Midge Ure and Neil Murray.
 When completed there was little interest from record companies and it was two years before the track surfaced on an album.

 Later that year, Giltrap joined Midge Ure on his Out Alone solo tour.
 Giltrap co-wrote a song with him entitled "Feel So Good" which was eventually released on the 2001 album Little Orphans.
 He also undertook a tour with a guitarist he greatly admired, Albert Lee, along with his band Hogan's Heroes.

 In 1994, Giltrap toured with ELO Part II. a group created by ELO drummer Bev Bevan without the involvement of Jeff Lynne.
-Giltrap was disappointed that his name did not appear on any advertising poster nor was he actually remunerated for his performances.
-These were, however, very well received and resulted in good CD sales.
+Giltrap was disappointed that his name did not appear on any advertising poster, nor was he actually remunerated for his performances.
+These were very well received and resulted in good CD sales.

-Giltrap had used a Fylde guitar on "Heartsong'"which had been greatly admired by Cliff Richard.
+Giltrap had used a Fylde guitar on "Heartsong" which had been greatly admired by Cliff Richard.
 This guitar is the one he played on BBC's Top of the Pops.
-Whilst interviewing many musicians for Guitarist magazine, Giltrap met Cliff Richard for the first time since the 1970s when he had originally loaned Cliff the Fylde.
-It had an intricately designed inlay of the 'Tree of Life' on the fretboard and Cliff loved it.
+Whilst interviewing many musicians for Guitarist magazine, Giltrap met Cliff Richard for the first time since the 1970s when he had originally loaned Richard the Fylde.
+It had an intricately designed inlay of the 'Tree of Life' on the fretboard and Richard loved it.
 Giltrap decided to present it to him as a gift.

 In 1995, Giltrap released the album Music for the Small Screen.
 Not many of these pieces, composed as the theme tunes for television programmes, had appeared on his albums.
-The album featured the all-star reworking of 'Heartsong' and also a track entitled 'Last of England', later to be the title of a highly regarded album, which had been used in the Adrian Shergold drama Will You Love Me Tomorrow.
+The album featured the all-star reworking of "Heartsong" and also a track entitled "Last of England", later to be the title of a highly regarded album, which had been used in the Adrian Shergold drama Will You Love Me Tomorrow.
 This play was loosely based on the actions of child killer Mary Bell and featured Giltrap in a cameo role as a newspaper seller strumming a guitar.

 This album also featured a track entitled "The Lord's Seat" which had been written for a television documentary.
 It still remains a staple of Giltrap gigs.
 The track was written in a Renaissance style and required a special, lute-like baby guitar made by luthier Rob Armstrong.
 Another track on the album, "Brutus", had been used as the theme tune of the World Bowls Championship.